Publication Date: 2011-09-11

 According to The Globe, British Columbia and Washington State are wanting to reduce the border crossing problems by going back to the way is used to be: the ubiquitous driver's license.
 However, there's a catch.
 According to The Globe:

-transmitters that will broadcast an identification number linked to a
+The [drivers'] licences will have computer chips with radio transmitters that will broadcast an identification number linked to a

 computer database, allowing border officials to flag anyone who should